 Unit This field is only displayed if "IN" was selected for Resume.
-This field is used to define whether the entry in Add Resume is in minutes (MIN), hours (HOUR) or days (DAY).
+This field is used to define whether the entry in Resume In is in minutes (MIN), hours (HOUR) or days (DAY).

-Merge Mode Merge Mode indicates whether a child object is to be started multiple times within a "Master Job" run or not.
+Merge Mode Merge mode specifies whether a child object is started multiple times within a Master Job run or not.